 Prof. Marinos Kavouras, P Eng, obtained a Diploma in Rural and Surveying Engineering (1979) from the National Technical University of Athens (NTUA) in Greece.
 He received his MScE (1982) and his PhD (1987) from the University of New Brunswick in Canada.
-He is currently the Dean of the NTUA School of Rural and Surveying Engineering, Director of the NTUA Geoinformatics Postgraduate Programme and Director of the NTUA Cartography Laboratory, in parallel to his position as a Professor of GIScience and Cartography.
+He is currently the Vice – Rector for Academic Affairs and Administration of the National Technical University of Athens, Director of the NTUA Geoinformatics Postgraduate Programme and Director of the NTUA Cartography Laboratory, in parallel to his position as a Professor of GIScience and Cartography.
 He co-chairs the Association of Geographic Information Laboratories in Europe – AGILE and is also an Adjunct Researcher of the “Athena” Research and Innovation Centre in Information, Communication and Knowledge Technologies.
-He has served as Vice President of the NTUA Senate Committee on Postgraduate Studies (2010-2014), Vice President of the Hellenic Cadastral Agency (2004-2009) and Chair of Working Group II/6 – System Integration and Interoperability (2004-08) of the International Society for Photogrammetry and Remote Sensing.
+He has served as President (2006-2010) and Dean (2014-2018) of the NTUA School of Rural and Surveying Engineering, Vice President of the NTUA Senate Committee on Postgraduate Studies (2010-2014), Vice President of the Hellenic Cadastral Agency (2004-2009) and Chair of Working Group II/6 – System Integration and Interoperability (2004-08) of the International Society for Photogrammetry and Remote Sensing.
 He has also served in numerous organizing and scientific committees, and as a reviewer in scientific journals.
-Furthermore, he has undertaken various research programmes in Geoinformatics and has formed the OntoGeo group, conducting Ontological Research in GIScience.
-His research interests include, among others, theoretical issues in GIScience, knowledge representation, geospatial ontologies, semantic interoperability, spatio-temporal modelling, concept mapping, and theoretical cartography.
-He has co-authored over 100 publications in scientific journals and conference proceedings.
+He has undertaken various research programmes in Geoinformatics and has formed the OntoGeo group, conducting Ontological Research in GIScience.
+His research interests include theoretical issues in GIScience, knowledge representation, geospatial ontologies, semantic interoperability, spatio-temporal modelling, concept mapping and theoretical cartography.
+He has co-authored over 140 publications in scientific journals and conference proceedings, with over 1000 citations.

 Assist.
 Prof. Nikolaos Doulamis received the Diploma degree in Electrical and Computer Engineering from the National Technical University of Athens (NTUA) with the highest honor and the PhD degree in Electrical and Computer Engineering from NTUA.
 He joined the Image, Video and Multimedia Lab of NTUA as research assistant.
 His PhD thesis was supported by the Bodosakis Foundation Scholarship.
 He is now Assistant professor at the National Technical University of Athens.
 Dr. Doulamis was awarded as the Best Greek Student in the field of engineering at national level by the Technical chamber of Greece.
 He has received the Best Graduate Thesis Award in the area of electrical engineering.
 During his studies he has also received several prizes and awards from the National Technical University of Athens, the National Scholarship Foundation and the Technical Chamber of Greece.
 He was given the NTUA Medal as Best Young Engineer.
 He is the author of more than 280 articles in the area of multimedia and computer vision.
 Dr. Doulamis is currently involved in several European Projects, including H2020 Terspichore, H2020 WaterSpy, H2020 Stop-it, eVacuate, Robinpect, ZoneSec, Vimsen, Inarchus and the national projects Viopolis.